Angry North Korea threatens retaliation, nuclear test expected

 "Unlike the claim that Pyongyang can make that its space launch is purely for civilian purposes, there is no such civilian cover for a nuclear test.
 It is purely for military reasons."

-(Additional reporting by Choonsik Yoo and Jack Kim; Editing by Jonathan Thatcher and Nick Macfie)
+(Additional reporting by Choonsik Yoo and Jack Kim; Editing by Jonathan Thatcher)